redlibrarian/redlibrarian.github.io/publications.md

 Peer-Reviewed Articles

+* Canadian Librarianship and the Politics of Recognition. *Partnership* (forthcoming)

 * ["Proxying the Data Body: Artificial Intelligence, Federated Identity, and Machinic Subjection"](https://doi.org/10.20355/jcie29410) (2020) *Journal of Contemporary Issues in Education* 15(1): 35-50.